What happens when my term life insurance policy ends?

 These rates are much lower than permanent insurance rates which cover you for life, or at least until you reach age 120.
 This is because as you grow older, your risk of death increases.
 The riskier you are to an insurance company, the more your insurance will cost.

-So, for term life insurance, you can keep your insurance coverage costs down, but when your insurance expires, you might have a tough time renewing your insurance or obtaining a new policy.
+For term life insurance, you can keep your insurance coverage costs down, but when your insurance expires, you might have a tough time renewing your insurance or obtaining a new policy.

 It’s best to consider your options when you first purchase a policy rather than waiting until the policy expires.
+What happens when term life insurance expires?

 Your life insurance quotes are always free.